-On 1 January 1996, following the adoption of parallel resolutions by the United Nations General Assembly and the Conference of the Food and Agriculture Organization of the United Nations (FAO), WFP's governing body, - then called the Committee on Food Aid Policies and Programmes (CFA) - was reconstituted into its current form, the WFP Executive Board (United Nations General Assembly resolution 50/8; FAO Conference resolution 9/95).
+On 1 January 1996, following the adoption of parallel resolutions by the United Nations General Assembly and the Conference of the Food and Agriculture Organization of the United Nations (FAO), WFP's governing body, - then called the Committee on Food Aid Policies and Programmes (CFA) - was reconstituted into its current form, the WFP Executive Board.
 Comprising 36 States Members of the United Nations or FAO, the Board oversees WFP's humanitarian and development food assistance activities.